It’s either easy or impossible. Salvador Dali

 2. Keep Track of Hours

 Encourage a daily submission rule for time logs to improve submission accuracy and keep time tracking up to date.
-Compare daily time logs against the your original timeline to discover initial warning signs of a project going off course and be able to remedy the problem before it creates larger issues.
+Compare daily time logs against your original timeline to discover initial warning signs of a project going off course and be able to remedy the problem before it creates larger issues.

 3. Get Frequent Status Updates